 Queen’s University invites applications from world-leading researchers for the prestigious Canada Excellence Research Chairs (CERC) competition.
 The CERC awards are among the most prestigious and generous available globally, and the overall CERC program targets research areas of strategic importance to Canada and each institution.
-Queen’s is seeking world-leading researchers in areas of:

 The CERC program offers universities award values of either $8 million or $4 million over eight years to support world‑leading researchers and their teams to establish ambitious research programs at a Canadian university.
 The program aims to continue growth at the leading edge of breakthroughs in science, technology and innovation priority areas that are expected to generate social and economic benefits for Canadians and others around the world.
 The program’s future is as much about recruiting the best global talent to Canada as it is about supporting the next generation of leaders, making them integral parts of these ambitious core research teams, so they can chart their own paths forward.
 The social and economic benefits of this chairholder program will, in addition, have global impact through the commercialization, knowledge translation and mobilization generated by the research.